Many or all companies we feature compensate us. Compensation and editorial

 2. Appeal your credit decision and provide proof of extenuating circumstances.

 If you opt for the latter, you’ll also need to complete PLUS Credit Counseling before you qualify for a Parent PLUS Loan.
-You can also see our student loans guide for parents with poor credit to get a more in-depth rundown of your options.
+For a more in-depth rundown of your options, see our student loans guide for parents with poor credit.

 Tip